sarahcstringer/mcp-code-demo/WRITEUP.md

 When you structure agents this way, you get:

-- 80%+ reduction in token usage (demonstrated: 86k → 15k tokens)
+- Significant reduction in token usage (varies by task, but can be substantial for data-heavy operations)
 - Natural patterns for polling and async operations
 - Ability to process large datasets
 - Stateful computation without context bloat

-Code execution also improves accuracy.
-In my testing, traditional tool calling produced inconsistent results: miscounted records, incorrect averages, different answers each run due to mental math errors.
-Sometimes the agent didn't even fetch all the records.
-Code execution solves this by having the agent write deterministic scripts that produce reliable, complete results every time.
+- More predictable results by executing deterministic code rather than tracking state in context

+Code execution can improve reliability by reducing the need for the LLM to track state and aggregate data across multiple tool calls in context.
+By having the agent write deterministic scripts that run in the execution environment, you get more predictable and complete results.

+**Note:** The effectiveness of this approach depends significantly on the model you use.
+Models with strong coding capabilities will write better, more efficient code.
+The token savings also vary based on your specific use case—tasks involving large datasets or many sequential operations see the most benefit.

 MCP provides the standardized tools.
 Code execution provides the workspace to use them efficiently.
 Together, they enable agents that are both capable and cost-effective.